dictcp/uplex-varnish-k8s-ingress/docs/ref-svcs-ingresses-ns.md

-# Structuring Varnish Services, Ingresses and namespaces
+# Structuring Varnish Services, Ingresses, controllers and namespaces

 This document is the authoritative reference for the configuration elements and rules governing these relationships: